noplacenoaddress/RNMnetwork/Part 1 - The Illuminati digital mafia/2 - machine.md

 I want to share in public this document because Europe has changed.
 This is real.
 And my ex girlfriend is a victim.
 Please help, *spread the world*!

+But what is the real purposes of stream violence sex ambients in the visual cortex of a victim?
+Always the same.
+Change her life.
+She cannot work because if she is serving in a restaurant for example, and they start to do data injection with something similar and she doesn't visualize the real world, because they can do a complete rewrite, she will fall to the ground.
+And if they masturbate her with the reproductive system over excitement and control she will got an orgasm while she is working.
+She will lost the job and probably she will be raped also by her employer or by some client.
+And if those stalkers that has got access to the network will send at her workplace some payed actor, she will be raped yes or yes.
+This is what is passing.
+When she lost the job she will search for another, if she cannot explain with science what is passing to her she will lost the other.
+And so?
+She will fall in prostitution.
+This is what they've done to my ex girlfriend.

 # External links